MicrosoftDocs/win32/desktop-src/DevNotes/sdbtagreftotagid.md

-﻿---
+---
-Description: 'Retrieves the TAGID and a handle to the shim database for the specified TAGREF.' ms.assetid: '869c6af5-4c10-4358-9d6a-1a354be6f4e9'
+Description: Retrieves the TAGID and a handle to the shim database for the specified TAGREF. ms.assetid: 869c6af5-4c10-4358-9d6a-1a354be6f4e9
 title: SdbTagRefToTagID function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SdbTagRefToTagID function